Psalms 9:13

 - Darby Bible

-Have mercy upon me, O LORD; consider my trouble which I suffer from them that hate me, thou that liftest me up from the gates of death:
+Have mercy upon me, O LORD; behold my affliction which I suffer of them that hate me, thou that liftest me up from the gates of death;

 Have mercy on me, Yahweh.
 See my affliction by those who hate me, and lift me up from the gates of death;